 O-1 status is available to foreign nationals who have extraordinary ability (as defined by USCIS) in science, art, education, business, or athletics which has been demonstrated by sustained national or international acclaim and whose achievements have been recognized in the field through extensive documentation.
 Extraordinary ability is a high level of expertise and indicates that the person is one of a small percentage who has risen to the very top of the field.
 The foreign national must seek to enter the United States to continue work in the area in which he or she is extraordinary.
 As is the case with H-1B status, O-1 employment is employer and position specific.
 Employment under the O-1 category is limited to the specific department that sponsored the O-1 and to the employment specified in the I-129 petition.
+(O-1B petitions filed by an agent may permit multiple paid engagements by different organizations.)

 One of the key features and benefits of O-1 status (compared to H-1B status) is that foreign nationals who are subject to the two-year home residency requirement based on previous participation in a J-1 exchange program are eligible for O-1 status but not generally for H-1B status.
 To obtain O-1 status in this situation, it is likely required that the foreign national travel abroad and obtain an O-1 visa at the U.S. consulate.